jacbeth/Windows-log-analysis/lab-02-phishing-powershell/notes.md

 common masquerading technique used in phishing and increase the likelihood of user interaction.

 ## Analysis
 This lab simulates phishing-style payload delivery using PowerShell.
-A PowerShell process was executed following user interaction with an invoice themed  phishing attachment which are commonly used in phishing campaigns.
-This resulted in outbound network communication and file creation.
+Following user interaction with an invoice themed attachment, a PowerShell process was executed, resulting in outbound network communication and file creation.
+The observed behavior aligns with common phishing and initial payload delivery techniques.

 ## Response Actions
 - Isolated the affected endpoint